Exercises for seniors are an important part of everyday life.

-There are steps you can take to prevent falls, and one of them is doing exercises at home to improve your balance and strength.
+There are steps you can take to prevent falls, and one of them is doing exercises for seniors at home to improve your balance and strength.

-Daily home exercises can be a great preventative measure against decline in mobility, and help you to feel more confident and energetic throughout your day.
+Daily home exercises for seniors can be a great preventative measure against decline in mobility, and help you to feel more confident and energetic throughout your day.

-The human body responds to exercise no matter its age, and the wonderful thing is that these activities can be adapted to suit your capabilities and personal needs at any fitness level.
+The human body responds to exercise no matter its age, and the wonderful thing is that these exercises for seniors can be adapted to suit your capabilities and personal needs at any fitness level.

-The benefits of exercise for your health are numerous.
+The benefits of exercise for senior health are numerous.
 Exercise not only influences your mental well-being and happiness, but can also improve your immune system, brain, heart and muscles.

 Along with a healthy diet, these benefits can contribute to a better quality of life and increase your safety while living independently in your own home.

-A recent website launched by a team of Australian physiotherapists, Safe Exercises at Home (www.saferexercisesathome.org), offers clinical and academic expertise in exercise and other forms of physical activity for older people and people with mobility limitations.
+A recent website launched by a team of Australian physiotherapists, Safe Exercises at Home (www.saferexercisesathome.org), offers clinical and academic expertise in exercises for seniors and other forms of physical activity for people with mobility limitations.

-Associate Professor Michele Callisaya, a physiotherapist and researcher based at Monash University and Peninsula Health (partners in the National Centre for Healthy Ageing), contributed to this expertise with her specialist knowledge in exercises for older people and falls prevention.
+Associate Professor Michele Callisaya, a physiotherapist and researcher based at Monash University and Peninsula Health (partners in the National Centre for Healthy Ageing), contributed to this expertise with her specialist knowledge in exercises for seniors and falls prevention.

-If you are used to moving about during your day, here are a few exercises from the website that you can incorporate into regular activities.
+If you are used to moving about during your day, here are a few exercises for seniors from the website that you can incorporate into regular activities.

-This exercise can help with getting up and down from a chair or toilet, and moving in and out of a car.
+This exercise for seniors can help with getting up and down from a chair or toilet, and moving in and out of a car.
 You can practice these between commercial breaks on TV.